ytrock/THuman2.0-Dataset/README.md

 ## Update 2024.03.02
 THuman2.1 is nearly finished!
 We've significantly extended the dataset from 500 models to 2500 models.
-% You can download the corresponding SMPL-X fitting results of THuman2.1.
 [Comming Soon]